How to use OpenCV in Python

 First corner position: [ 100.
 100.]

-• You tell the function the maximum number of corners to find, a quality threshold to filter out weak ones, and the minimum distance between them.
+- The function's parameters let you control the maximum number of corners to return, their quality, and the minimum distance between them.

 Processing video with OpenCV